-Triple Stripe finishes at 6-inches square, and is one of the blocks used in the Backwards Medallion Sampler quilt.
-You're welcome to create your own quilt design with the block, mixing it with other 6-inch quilt blocks (or sewing blocks of different sizes together to create a puzzle-like quilt).
+Triple Stripe quilt blocks finish at 6-inches square.
+The pattern is used to make Backwards Medallion Sampler quilt.
+Feel free to create your own quilt design with the block pattern, mixing it with other 6-inch quilt blocks or sewing blocks of different sizes together to create a puzzle-like quilt.

-How We'll Sew the Triple Stripe Quilt BlocksWe'll rotary cut and strip piece the Triple Stripe blocks, and that means we need to make a few tiny changes.
+Sewing the Triple Stripe Quilt BlocksWe'll rotary cut and strip piece the Triple Stripe quilt blocks, and that means we need to make a few tiny changes.

 - The three strips that are sewn along each diagonal would have to be cut with templates (or foundation pieced) to be exactly the same width.
-We'll make one of the strips 1/8" narrower than the other two so that we can easily use rotary cutting techniques.
-It doesn't matter which strip position you decide should be narrower.
+I've made one of the strips 1/8" narrower than the other two so that rotary cutting is a breeze.
+It doesn't matter which strip position is narrower.

 - Corner and setting triangles sometimes must be rounded up a teeny bit to match the units they're sewn against.
-When that happens, it doesn't affect the outcome of a block.
+That's not a problem.